thoughtbot/ruby-science/release/ruby-science.md

 [Our decorator now just needs a `question` to generate a `Summary`](https://github.com/thoughtbot/ruby-science/commit/72801b57).

-#### Change decorator to follow component interface
+#### Change Decorator to Follow Component Interface

-In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component, the summarizer.
+In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component&mdash;the summarizer.
 Let's rename our only public method so that it follows the summarizer interface: